engineering-collaboration/book/docs/book/anatomy-of-a-code-change/commit-messages.md

 I tend to stick to message subjects only and write commit message descriptions between two and six times per year when I deem it necessary.

 My commit messages were very lax for years.
 That is until the day I was hunting down an obscure bug that required me to understand certain code changes over the last three years where the original author had already moved to a different company.
 Let's collectively make each other's life a little bit easier.

+We preface this chapter reiterating that we are not righteous zealots distanced from reality.
+Let us enjoy our collection of good practices for commits and strive to whichever parts we deem most useful.